 - And, targeted 12%+ equity returns

-All leveraging DLP’s proven direct residential real estate lending and equity strategies.
+All leveraging DLP’s proven direct residential real estate equity strategies.

 Additional highlights include:

 - Open-ended, private real estate investment fund that enables the manager to acquire longer hold assets designed to provide greater returns to investors

 - Annual valuation of DLP Housing Fund assets allows for consistent growth and the ability to invest based on the most current value of Fund and assets

 - Annual redemptions provide the ability to exit/redeem in whole or in part based on investors’ timing without a long-term commitment or forced wind-down of Fund to achieve targeted returns

 |Fund Investments||Primarily Income Producing Value-Add Multi-family Rental Communities and a Minority in Real Estate Loans|

 |Direct/Indirect Security||Equity Ownership in Real Estate & Mortgages|